-Rob Fahey is a former journalist and a current PhD researcher at Waseda University's Graduate School of Political Science.
-His research work focuses on political communication, the Japanese political party system, and the use of machine learning and text mining techniques to analyse both of the above.
-Rob holds a BA (Japanese) from the School of Oriental and African Studies at the University of London, and an MA (Political Science) from Waseda University.
+Rob Fahey is a former journalist and a current PhD candidate at Waseda University's Graduate School of Political Science.
+His research focuses on political communication, the Japanese political party system, and the use of machine learning and text mining techniques for political analysis.
+Rob got his BA (Japanese) from the School of Oriental and African Studies at the University of London, and his MA (Political Science) from Waseda University.

 Eleanor worked for five years as a correspondent in the Tokyo bureau of The Wall Street Journal covering economy, finance and Japan's butter shortage.
 She is a graduate of Georgetown University, and her favorite animal is a capybara.